Tips to Light Artwork Properly

 Contact WAC for More Artwork Lighting Tips

 If you have any questions about illuminating artwork, WAC is happy to help.
 We pride ourselves in being there for you every step of the way, from determining your lighting needs to purchasing what you need for your clients.
-WAC provides lighting solutions that combine function and beauty, essential for any client displaying art.
-For over 35 years, WAC Lighting has built long-term relationships with museum owners and curators, artists and related professionals needing cutting-edge technology, and we’re ready to share our knowledge and lighting products with you.
+WAC provides LED lighting solutions that combine function and beauty, essential for any client displaying art.
+For over 35 years, WAC has built long-term relationships with museum owners and curators, artists and related professionals needing cutting-edge technology, and we’re ready to share our knowledge and lighting products with you.

 Contact us to learn more about how to light artwork with our quality, long-lasting fixtures.